+- Whether the complaint is about:

+- o A school

+- o A headteacher/principal

-- The grounds of the complaint. - Whether the complaint is about - A school, or - A headteacher/principal, the trust or its other units, or those in governance - Details of the informal discussions that took place in order to attempt to resolve the matter. - Why any informal measures have not been successful, which have resulted in the complaint remaining unresolved. - What measures they are seeking, in order to resolve their complaint.
+- o The trust or its other units

+- o Those in governance

+- Details of the informal discussions that took place to attempt to resolve the matter.

+- Why any informal measures have not been successful, which have resulted in the complaint remaining unresolved.

+- What measures they are seeking, in order to resolve their complaint.